evertedsphere/suzuri/README.md

 ### Rust errors

-* No `unwrap`, period. ~(Ideally.)~

-* Avoid the use of `anyhow`.
-Apart from the issue of error provenance: modulo "using words you don't know to form sentences", the trait objects it uses tend to do poorly with being sent across `async` boundaries and such or in things like responder types for HTTP server libraries.

 * For errors, when prototyping, prefer a minimal `snafu` setup with a `#[snafu(whatever)]` variant, with a FIXME on it indicating that it is to be removed as part of a refactor as soon as possible.
 This is a good starting